Web Developer CV Examples for 2025 (Full Guide)

 Awards

-Here’s how to write a school leaver CV:
+Here’s how to write CV, specifically, a school leaver CV, using the template provided above:

 You’ll no doubt come across a lot of advice regarding eye contact, a firm handshake and a clear, confident speaking voice when it comes to preparing for your job interview.
-The idea there is to make a good first impression.
-Only that’s not the first impression you’ll make—your school leaver CV is.
+The goal is to make a strong first impression.
+However, your school leaver CV and its introduction will actually be the first impression you make.

 How do you know what a given company’s goals are?
 Check its website, especially its vision and mission, and any recent press releases or news articles.
 Every for-profit company’s ultimate goal is to make as big a profit as possible.
 Lowering its costs, raising its revenue or saving it time are all ways to do this.